KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-MySQLData by tabsl](https://github.com/tabsl/MMM-MySQLData)

 1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
+2. ESLint issues:
+   - MMM-MySQLData.js: Line 47, Column 48: 'key' is defined but never used. (rule: no-unused-vars)
+   - node_helper.js: Line 46, Column 68: 'fields' is defined but never used. (rule: no-unused-vars)

 ### [MMM-MysqlQuery by ralberth](https://github.com/ralberth/MMM-MysqlQuery)